History of the St. Louis Cardinals (1875–1919): Drawing the color line in baseball (1887)

 Racial segregation started to become a custom in baseball about the time that eight Browns members withdrew from playing an exhibition game in September 1887 against the New York Cubans, a prominent 'colored' team.
 The Browns were in Philadelphia with plans to travel to New York City to play the Cuban Giants in a lucrative exhibition game.
 However, the night before departure to New York, eight Browns players signed and delivered a letter to Von der Ahe stating their disagreement to "play against negroes to-morrow", because they thought they were "only doing what is right."

-However, the cancelation of the game with the Cuban Giants was merely symptomatic of a larger trend around the sport.
+The cancelation of the game with the Cuban Giants was part of a larger trend around the sport.
 That season, Cap Anson of the Chicago White Stockings publicly threatened not to play any 'white' professional teams who hired black players just months after the International League prohibited further signing of black players.
-Ironically, it would be by an act 60 years later by then-former Cardinals executive in Branch Rickey that broke the color barrier in MLB when he debuted Jackie Robinson in 1947 with the Brooklyn Dodgers.
+It would be by an act 60 years later by then-former Cardinals executive in Branch Rickey that broke the color barrier in MLB when he debuted Jackie Robinson in 1947 with the Brooklyn Dodgers.

 Early version of the World Series and AA's final seasons

 Due to their AA pennant wins, the Browns played in a predecessor of the World Series from 1885–1888, in which the AA champion challenged the NL champion in what was considered at the time an exhibition series, predating the formation of the American League.
 The Browns met the Chicago Cubs prototype, the Chicago White Stockings for the first two World Series.
 The 1885 series ended in a dispute (tie), but St. Louis won the 1886 series outright, spurring a vigorous St. Louis-Chicago rivalry that ensues to this day.
 This 1886 World Series was also the only one won by any AA team.
 In the 1887 series St. Louis fell to the Detroit Wolverines and in 1888 to the New York Giants.

-Though 1888 would be their last first-place finish, the Browns remained one of the AA's powerful clubs until the league's end, finishing in second, third, and second place in each of the next three seasons.
+Although it was not apparent at the time, the Browns had crested.
+While they would never win another AA pennant, the Browns remained one of the league's strongest clubs until the league's end, finishing in second twice and third once in each of the next three seasons.
 On the last day of the 1891 season, pitcher Ted Breitenstein, making his first Major League start (though not his début), threw a no-hitter against the Louisville Colonels, an 8–0 defeat.
 This contest proved significant in two ways.
-First, it was the first no-hitter in Cardinals franchise history.
-Second, it was the last no-hitter on the final day of play in the American Association, as the league went bankrupt and ceased operations following the 1891 season.
+Not only was it the first no-hitter in franchise history, but it would be the last no-hitter in the American Association, as the league went bankrupt and ceased operations following the 1891 season.
 The Browns migrated to the National League, leaving behind much of their success for the next three decades.